 “Blessed are you when people hate you and when they exclude you and revile you and spurn your name as evil, on account of the Son of Man!
 Rejoice in that day, and leap for joy, for behold, your reward is great in heaven; for so their fathers did to the prophets.”

 When we feel sore or sorry for ourselves, or even when we are simply exhausted, we hold hands and “JUMP FOR JOY”.
 It is quite therapeutic!
-We usually end up laughing at ourselves.
+We know we look ridiculous and end up laughing at ourselves.
 Regaining our composure, we feel energised to get on with the job.

 After lunch on Tuesday, Stuart goes to St Mark’s Pre-School and Long Day Care Centre.
 He spends time with the staff and sees to the welfare of the Centre.
 St Mark’s has prospered in recent years so that now it can help fund our new evangelistic ministry to families at St Stephen’s and St Mark’s.
 We see the hand of God in this and praise Him.

 Stuart enjoyed teaching in the state primary and high schools for over 20 years.
 Only eternity will tell what fruit this bore for the Kingdom of God.
 He had to give up something after his heart attack and this was it.
-St Stephen’s sends individual volunteer teachers into schools and supports this ministry financially with the purchase of lesson materials.
+St Stephen’s sends individual volunteer teachers into schools, buys lesson materials and contributes funds for School Chaplains.